Practically and Theoretically Efficient Garbage Collection for Multiversioning: Experiments

 The chromatic tree is a binary search tree with a lazy version of the red-black balancing scheme.
 Unlike the hash table, in a chromatic tree, or any concurrent tree, the vCAS objects \emph{do} point indirectly to others.
 In particular, a node points to its child, which can contain other vCAS objects.
 This has a significant impact on some of the experimental results, since not collecting a node soon enough means that its children will not be collectible. \hedit{This represents an interesting aspect that does not show up in previous database MVGC work.}

-Both data structures support inserts and deletes, and \hedit{rtxs}.
+Both data structures \hedit{store 32-bit integer keys and values} and support inserts, deletes, and \hedit{rtxs}.
 On the trees we support range queries---i.e., returning the keys within a range.
 For hash tables we support returning the value of multiple keys.
 All operations are linearizable.

 {\bf Optimizations.} We use a backoff scheme in all implementations to reduce contention on the global timestamp counter.
 A process reads the counter and if, after some variable delay, the counter has increased, it simply uses the incremented value.
 Otherwise, it updates the counter using CAS.
 When using version lists as in~\cite{WBBFRS21a}, reading an object requires first reading the location of the head of its version list, and then reading the version the head points to.
 As suggested in~\cite{WBBFRS21a}, we avoid this level of indirection by \hedit{satisfying the \emph{recorded-once} property they define} and placing the timestamp and pointer to the next older version in the object itself.